Volunteers transforming the lives of children and adults through community programs.

 Respect – Maintain confidentiality.

 Assistance League, the parent organization of Assistance League of Southern Utah was established in Los Angeles in the early 1890s.
 Assistance League was the first nonprofit, nonpolitical, nonsectarian organization in the west to recognize the potential of volunteers in helping those less fortunate to a better, more meaningful life.
-Annually, Assistance League returns over $38 million to local communities, assisting 1.5 million people.
-This is made possible by the 23,000+ member volunteers in 120 chapters who contribute 3.2 million service hours.
-Since 1958, more than 3.5 million children have been assisted.
+Annually, Assistance League returns almost $44 million to local communities, assisting 1.5 million people.
+This is made possible by the 22,000+ member volunteers in 120 chapters who contribute 3 million service hours.
+Since 1958, more than 3 million children have been assisted.

 - In March 2008, Southern Utah became a guild of the parent organization, and obtained 501(c)(3) nonprofit status under National Assistance League’s group exemption.